metasnf

 )

-# The number of rows in each dataframe:
+# The number of rows in each data frame:

-lapply(data, dim)
+lapply(df_list, dim)

 #> [[1]]